GlenLangston/gr-radio_astro/README.md

 A summary of different Designs and devices is listed below:

-1. NsfIntegrate30 - RTL-SDR compatible devices operating with 3.0 MHz bandwidth
+1. NsfIntegrate24 - RTL-SDR compatible devices operating with 2.4 MHz bandwidth
+2. NsfIntegrate30 - AIRSPY Mini devices at 3.0 MHz
-2. NsfIntegrate45 - PlutoSdr devices operating at 4.5 MHz and not dropping any samples
+3. NsfIntegrate45 - PlutoSdr devices operating at 4.5 MHz and not dropping any samples
-3. NsfIntegrate60 - AIRSPY Mini devices at 6.0 MHz
+4. NsfIntegrate60 - AIRSPY Mini devices at 6.0 MHz
 5. NsfIntegrate70 - PlutoSdr devices operating at 7.0 MHz but dropping samples (as high as 12 MHz works, but more samples are dropped).
-4. NsfIntegrate90 - SDRPlay RSP 1A at 9.0 MHz
+6. NsfIntegrate80 - SDRPlay RSP 1A at 8.0 MHz
-5. NsfIntegrate100 - AIRSPY at 10.0 MHz.
+7. NsfIntegrate100 - AIRSPY at 10.0 MHz.

 The data analysis tools for gr-radio_astro usually run on different computers than the data acqusition.
 The analysis software and documentation have moved to the repository: